MasrourTawfik/Textra_Insights/Docs/Scripts/4_Categorization.rst

 - Bad dataset quality.
 - Bad Hyperparameters tuning.
+- May be using a dataset of only Positive examples can give good results.(We heightly recommend to test that).

 The resluts after fine-tuning the embedding model can be found here :